willkg/blog/posts/content/relaxingday.rst

 next, but that requires some planning because I don't want to hose any of the Planet feeds I'm on when I switch from the rss2renderer plugin to the native RSS 2.0 feed.

+**Updates:**

+April 7th, 2021: The feed is now at: https://bluesock.org/~willkg/blog/rss.xml